toamitkumar/blog-post/content/post/2022-01-04-technology-choices-engineering-practices.md

 ### Engineering cadence and forums
 Having cadence and a regular touch-point becomes an important aspect of communication flow across the organisation.
 We enabled multiple forums to have information flowing related to OKR and technical design discussions.
 ![](/img/engineering-cadence.jpg "Engineering cadence")

+Each one of the above forums has relevance based on the frequency we followed.

 Read through the next article on [Platform Engineering](/2022/01/05/platform-engineering/).